Canva/amazon-kinesis-streams-for-fluent-bit/enricher/eks/README.md

 # EKS enricher
 This EKS enricher follows the Standardize Tagging [documentation](https://canvadev.atlassian.net/wiki/spaces/OB/pages/2869725127/Standardized+Telemetry+Tagging).

 ##  Static Tags
+Static tags are tags that do not change during runtime.
+These values are parsed as environment variables in `mappings.go`.

-These are the following static tags that are being enriched at this stage.
+These are the following tags that are being enriched:

 ### Resource
 - `cloud.partition`